devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

        "start": "node index.js"
      },
    ```
 1. Create a `config.json` file to include your Grafana credentials.
 Replace the values with the ones that were supplied when you created the data source connection.
+Note that the API_KEY provided by Grafana actually contains both the User ID and the API key.
+Split those values up when you convert them into your configuration file.
 So if the credentials your received when you created your HTTP Metrics connection looked like this:

    ```txt
    API_KEY="2222222:glc_111111111111111111111111111111111111111111="